Dhul Hijjah 2023

-This day I have perfected for you your religion and completed My favour upon you. -The Holy Qur’an 05:03
+This day I have perfected for you your religion and completed My favour upon you.
+(Holy Qur’an 05:03)

 Allahu Akbar, Allahu Akbar, laa ilaha ill-Allah, Allahu Akbar, Allahu Akbar, wa lillahi’l hamd.

-Allah is the greatest, Allah is the greatest, there is no god but Allah, Allah is the greatest, Allah is the greatest, and to Allah belongs praise.
+This translates to: Allah is the greatest, Allah is the greatest, there is no God but Allah; Allah is the greatest, Allah is the greatest, and to Allah belongs all praise.

-For those who give in Charity, men and women, and loan to Allah a Beautiful Loan, it shall be increased manifold (to their credit), and they shall have [besides] a liberal reward. -The Holy Qur’an 57:18Give Sadaqah Now
+For those who give in Charity, men and women, and loan to Allah a Beautiful Loan, it shall be increased manifold (to their credit), and they shall have [besides] a liberal reward.
+(Holy Qur’an 57:18)

-A believer who preforms Qurbani in sincerity will reap a reward for every hair of the animal he/she sacrifices.
+A believer who performs Qurbani with sincerity will reap a reward for every hair of the animal they sacrifice.
 (Tirmidhi)

 Qurbani is the practice of sacrificing an animal to demonstrate our sincere devotion to Allah (SWT).
 It is an act of piety and worship that comes to us from the example of Prophet Ibrahim (AS) and his son Ismail (AS).
 Find out more.